Paula Ávila-Guillén: Women's Equality Center, WEC

-Center of Reproductive Rights, CRR
+Center for Reproductive Rights, CRR

-Between 2014 and 2016, Avila-Guillen worked as Advocacy Consultant for Latin-America in the Center of Reproductive Rights.
-In this position, she created and implemented legal defense strategies and identified opportunities to connect high level organizations (such as United Nations and Organization of American States) with the issues and problems that women addressed in terms of sexual and reproductive rights.
+Between 2014 and 2016, Avila-Guillen worked as Advocacy Advisor for Latin-America in the Center for Reproductive Rights.
+In this position, she created and implemented legal defense strategies in support of abortion rights in the region and identified opportunities to connect high level organizations (such as the United Nations and the Organization of American States) with sexual and reproductive rights issues.

-At CRR, she also worked with the Communications Team directing the strategy to hold El Salvador's government accountable of the unfair decisions made about tens of women condemned for aggravated homicide and being imprisoned after suffering a miscarriage or having other kinds of obstetric emergencies.
-Her work has contributed to freed of more than 15 women and it still being applied by a coalition of organizations, including the Women's Equality Center.
+At the Center for Reproductive Rights, she also directed the communications strategy to hold El Salvador's government accountable for the unfair decisions made about dozens of women condemned for aggravated homicide and being imprisoned after suffering a miscarriage or having other kinds of obstetric emergencies.
+Her work has contributed to freeing of more than 15 women and it still being applied by a coalition of organizations, including the Women's Equality Center.

 World Bank

 As Consultant of the World Bank, Avila-Guillen lead a specific work for the implications for the Human Rights with the Zika epidemic.